RearrangedLetters/TwoCocycles/README.md

 # TwoCocycles
-A toolkit to explore the structure of crossed products by calculating 2-cocycles.
+A toolkit to explore the 2-cocycles in the context of Galois groups.